antrea-io/antrea/docs/antrea-network-policy.md

 A ClusterGroup (CG) CRD is a specification of how workloads are grouped together.
 It allows admins to group Pods using traditional label selectors, which can then be referenced in ACNP in place of stand-alone `podSelector` and/or `namespaceSelector`.
+In addition, ClusterGroup also supports Pod grouping by `serviceReference`.
+ClusterGroup specified by `serviceReference` will contain the same Pod members that are currently selected by the Service's selector.
 ClusterGroups allow admins to separate the concern of grouping of workloads from the security aspect of Antrea-native policies.
 It adds another level of indirection allowing users to update group membership